Zildj1an/Machine-Learning-Classifiers/README.md

 * For sparse data (like the text I used in https://github.com/Zildj1an/Machine-Learning-Classifiers/blob/master/sparse.py), K-Neighbors is NOT suitable and I suggest Linear SVC.Other good option for low-dimensional text data would be Naive Bayes

-* I have tested both situations with the data in csv format and uploaded the reports.
+* I have tested both situations with the data in csv format and uploaded the reports: https://github.com/Zildj1an/Machine-Learning-Classifiers/tree/master/report.